 Control Condition: The control condition will be typical school instruction by the instructional group/teacher.

-Key Measures: In Years 1 and 2, measures include teacher focus groups, observations of instruction, teacher logs, and student data from the Indicators of Progress Early Reading Assessment (ISIP) Word Analysis, Spelling, Text Fluency, and Comprehension subtests.
-In the Year 3 pilot study, measures include the following: ISIP, Bridging Inferences Test (Bridge-IT); Detection of Text Inconsistencies; Sentence Anagram Task; Woodcock-Johnson Test of Achievement and Oral Language – IV; Test of Word Reading Efficiency (TOWRE); Gray Oral Reading Test (GORT-5); Test of Silent Reading Efficiency and Comprehension (TOSREC); Comprehensive Test of Phonological Processing (CTOPP); Clinical Evaluation of Language Fundamentals-4 (CELF); and Strengths and Weaknesses of ADHD-Symptoms and Normal Behavior.
+Key Measures: During iterative development, measures include teacher focus groups, observations of instruction, teacher logs, and student data from the Indicators of Progress Early Reading Assessment (ISIP) Word Analysis, Spelling, Text Fluency, and Comprehension subtests.
+In the pilot study, measures include the following: ISIP, Bridging Inferences Test (Bridge-IT); Detection of Text Inconsistencies; Sentence Anagram Task; Woodcock-Johnson Test of Achievement and Oral Language – IV; Test of Word Reading Efficiency (TOWRE); Gray Oral Reading Test (GORT-5); Test of Silent Reading Efficiency and Comprehension (TOSREC); Comprehensive Test of Phonological Processing (CTOPP); Clinical Evaluation of Language Fundamentals-4 (CELF); and Strengths and Weaknesses of ADHD-Symptoms and Normal Behavior.

 Data Analytic Strategy: Descriptive analyses will be conducted and outcome data will be analyzed to compare the two groups using analysis of covariance.
 Qualitative data will be collected to identify facilitators and obstacles to implementation in authentic school situations and to inform other questions about feasibility and usability.
 These data will be coded using both a priori and emerging categories and matrices will be created; themes will be identified and data will be summarized based on these matrices.

 ERIC Citations: Find available citations in ERIC for this award here.